Research

 Improved care results from members of the healthcare team interacting, learning together, and practicing with the client at the center of care.
 Partnering with other departments across GW, we are exploring how we can facilitate and teach inter-professional collaboration to our PT students.

-PT Faculty Involved: Holly Jonely
+PT Faculty Involved: Dhinu Jayaseelan

 Translating Knowledge to Action